Ways To Stay Calm And Manage Anxiety During The Coronavirus (COVID-19) Pandemic

 If you have a fever, cough, and chills, seek medical care early - call your medical provider by phone before going to any facility.

-If you have been advised to "shelter-in-place," follow the rules and regulations set by your local public health department and your local authorities.
+If you have been advised to "shelter-in-place," follow the rules and controls set by your local public health department and your local authorities.
 Verify your information sources, and don't rely on gossip or social media to make critical decisions.

 If your anxiety seems to be increasing and getting in the way of daily life, reach out to a mental health professional online for guidance and support.
 A licensed mental health professional can provide distance-therapy and real-time options for coping with the anxiety surrounding COVID-19, as well as many other mental health conditions and concerns.